department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-12-10-auto-deploy-cms-build.md

 CMS team has recommended an auto-deploy with 5 mins intervals while they provide support.

-The idea here is to create a Jenkins/CircleCI job to run a cron job that will trigger a partial deploy, initially, every hour from 8am-8pm EST. Depending on the success rate of the build, the intervals time will be reduced.
+Create a Jenkins/CircleCI job to run a cron job that will trigger a partial deploy, initially, every hour from 8am-8pm EST. Depending on the success rate of the build, the intervals time will be reduced.

-#### A script to verify the CMS content
+#### Only run the script on content change

-Deploying the partial build every X minutes is not efficient, therefore, there needs to be a script that verifies that the CMS content is not the same.
+We compare the tar file to the previous tar file and only run the build when there are differences between the tar files.
+This ensures that we only run the build when there’s been a change to the content.

 #### When to deploy the content-only build